Boeing Cranks the 737 MAX Line Back Up to 47 Jets a Month

 Boeing Renton Factory aerial view

 The Boeing Renton Plant in Washington — the only 737 MAX final assembly site in the world.
-At the new 47/month rate, the line will be moving roughly one finished airframe every 14 hours.
+At the new 47/month rate, the line will be moving roughly one finished airframe roughly every 15 hours.
 Photo: Wikimedia Commons

 Why airlines wanted it

 Boeing’s order book is the largest it has ever been.
-Akasa Air’s 226-aircraft MAX order in April, Riyadh Air’s launch fleet, the unidentified 109-jet “mystery buyer” deal that broke earlier in May — all those airframes have to be built somewhere.
+Akasa Air’s 226-aircraft MAX order book, Riyadh Air’s reported interest in 150-plus MAXs, the orders from unidentified “mystery buyers” that broke earlier in May (52 of the 109 jets were MAXs) — all those airframes have to be built somewhere.
 At 38 a month, the MAX backlog was stretching deliveries into the 2030s.
-At 47, Boeing can begin closing the gap with Airbus, which has been outdelivering its US rival for four straight years.
+At 47, Boeing can begin closing the gap with Airbus, which has been outdelivering its US rival every year since 2019.

 Kelly Ortberg — CEO, Boeing